Here’s how to name drop a referral in a cover letter:

 Referral cover letter samples

-Use more buttoned-up, formal language when:
+Use a more formal voice when:

 - Applying to traditional, hierarchical industries like banking, law firms, government agencies, healthcare institutions, or large corporations where formal communication is the norm